 Factors That Affect the Loan Term You’re Offered

-If you plan to finance your next vessel, you’ll find that the process of taking out a boat loan is pretty similar to many other installment loans, such as a car or home mortgage.
+If you plan to finance your next boat, you’ll find that the process of taking out a boat loan is pretty similar to many other installment loans, such as a car or home mortgage.
 The loan terms you’re offered for your boat purchase can vary quite a bit, though, depending on a handful of key factors.

 Each lender sets their own financing terms, which may vary from the next lender.
 These terms limit how much the lender is willing to loan you, how much they will require you to put down on the purchase, and how long they’re willing to let you repay your boat loan.